Ford Focus interior

 Also added from ST-Line X is a 4.3-inch colour instrument cluster screen for clearer driving information on the move.
 A wireless smartphone charging pad can be added to all but entry-level models for relatively little money, too.

-As standard, you get Ford’s basic six-speaker sound system and it’s not until you get to the range-topping Vignale model that you’re treated to an upgraded B&O system included in the price.
+As standard, you get Ford’s basic six-speaker sound system and it’s not until you get to the range-topping Vignale model that you’re treated to an upgraded B&O system as standard.
 Happily, you can upgrade to the B&O from ST-Line X trim and up, too, which doesn’t cost much, so is a worthy addition for audiophiles.